jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Entering a new age doesn't require war, peace treaties, and funny unfinished portraits.
 Unfortunately, conflict usually tears down the old age and rings in the new.
 To avoid it while entering the Internet Age, we have to see our society better than Rousseau did.
 We can do that because we can learn from him.

 Rousseau's words echo this sentiment: let society enter into the Age of Enlightenment.
 Let the people debate, argue, and collaborate to find out who should operate the government.
 Rousseau encouraged individuals to become player gods who use modern tools to improve their work and home lives.
 He told the nobility to return to natural equality.
-Rousseau said anyone can lead society—if they can solve problems and thereby earn the public's approval and consent.

 Rousseau never said there shouldn't be leaders.
 He said leaders should deserve their spot in charge of the player god's general will.